Skip to navigation Skip to content

 • 8 week period ending 28 days before the card's expiry date for renewals

-• assess the combined income of both members of the couple
+For partnered customers, assess the combined income of both members of the couple.

-Past period payments (arrears) or advance payments paid within the 8 week LIC income assessment period should be included, as they were paid in the period.
+Past period payments (arrears), Lump Sum Bereavement payments and/or advance payments paid within the 8 week LIC income assessment period are included in the LIC income test.

-Note: the exceptions to this rule for 8 week assessment are lump sum leave or redundancy payments and lump sum compensation payments.
+Note: there are different rules for lump sum leave or redundancy payments and lump sum compensation payments.

 Proof of income for the 8 week LIC assessment period